matthew-kalahiki/matthew-kalahiki.github.io/about.md

 permalink: /about/
 ---

-My name is Matthew Kalahiki, and I'm currently a student at Hendrix College.
-I'm double majoring in Computer Science and Economics and Business, and I'm a proud member of Disco Tray Studios.
+My name is Matthew Kalahiki, and I am a software developer and data analyst.
+I graduated from Hendrix College with a Bachelors of Arts in Computer Science and Economics & Business.